 In the 1911 census Mary was twenty-nine and an assistant teacher and still living with her parents, brothers John, Harry who was now a nurseryman’s assistant and her sister Elizabeth.
 They had moved to a five roomed house on West End Villas in the village.
 Also living with them as a boarder is Percy Tibbals a railway porter who was born in Mauritius but was a British subject by parentage.
 Mary commenced work as an uncertified teacher at the village school in October 1911.

 Mary continued teaching at the village school during the war.

 She married John Henry Hall, a soldier stationed at Epsom, on 21st June 1917 at St Mary’s Church in Radcliffe.
 She was thirty-five and John was twenty-nine.
 In September 1917 Mary was given leave of absence from school when her husband was sent to France.
 In July 1918 she was absent from the school with influenza but returned to work after a few days.

 Article: The influenza pandemic and its impact on Radcliffe on Trent

 John was wounded in action and in November 1918 she was given time off when he unexpectedly returned home from hospital.

 John served in the war as a gunner with the 223 Siege battery, Royal Garrison Artillery

 On 30th April 1920 Mary terminated her employment at the school.

 Her father died on 25th April 1923, her mother on 15th February 1927 and her sister Elizabeth, who had remained a spinster, on 3rd December 1952.
 They are all buried in Radcliffe on Trent cemetery.

-In 1939 Mary and John are living at 15 Skipton Road, Sheffield, where John is now employed as a Leeds Northern Railway goods guard.
+In 1939 Mary and John were living at 15 Skipton Road, Sheffield, where John was now employed as a Leeds Northern Railway goods guard.